facebook/react/docs/docs/09-addons.md

 ```

 `component` does not need to be a DOM component.
 It can be any component you want; even one you've written yourself!

+### LifeCycle hooks

+Components inserted into a `ReactTransitionGroup` receive two new lifecycle hooks: `componentDidEnter` and  `componentWillLeave` called respectively just after the entrance animation ends and just before the leave animation starts.

 ## ReactLink